The Classification of Two-Dimensional Extended Topological Field Theories: The Structured Classification

 \begin{step} Identify the $\cF$-structures on the point, up to invertible $\cF$-bordism. \end{step}

-After we do this, we will pick a representative for each equivalence class and these will be the generating objects of $\sB^\cF$. $h: \sB^\cF \to \bord_2^\cF$ will then necessarily be essentially surjective on objects.
+After we do this, we will pick a representative for each equivalence class and these will be the generating objects of $P^\cF$.
 In order to accomplish this first step, we must also have some rudimentary understanding of the $\cF$-bordisms, themselves.
-This is important anyway, since the second criteria for $h$ to be an equivalence is that it is essentially full on 1-morphisms.
 Just as we understood the $\cF$-structure on the points, we will need to understand the $\cF$-structures on the 1-bordisms.

 Every 1-bordism is isomorphic to a disjoint union of intervals and left and right ``elbows''.
 Thus it is enough to understand the $\cF$-structures on these.
 Again, we only need to understand them up to isomorphism in the bordism bicategory.
-Choosing representatives will lead to a collection of generating 1-morphisms for $\sB^\cF$.
-The homomorphisms $h$ will now be essentially full on 1-morphisms.
+Choosing representatives will lead to a collection of generating 1-morphisms for $P^\cF$.

 \begin{step} Identify the $\cF$-structures on the interval, and on the left and right elbows, up to $\cF$-bordism. \end{step}